First-degree prime ideals of composite extensions: First-Degree Prime Ideals

 The division of ideals in $\ZZ[\t]$ using only first-degree prime ideals is completely addressed in \cite{BLP}, as it is one of the main tools on which the GNFS relies.
-See also \cite[Section 2]{SanTau} for a quick recap on these properties.
+For a quick recap on these properties, see \cite[Section 2]{SanTau}.

 Here we are interested in studying the relation among first-degree prime ideals of the orders $\ZZ[\a]$, $\ZZ[\b]$ and those of $\ZZ[\a+\b]$.
 The following result shows that it is always possible to efficiently construct first-degree prime ideals of $\ZZ[\a+\b]$ starting from those of $\ZZ[\a]$ and $\ZZ[\b]$.